pauliro/sisterSafe/README.md

 > _Privacy as Power.
 Autonomy as Safety._
 > – Cypherpunk & Feminist Principles
+> Inspired by feminist and cypherpunk values: safety enforced by cryptography, not surveillance.

 - **Code is Law:** All safety logic enforced by ZK circuits and smart contracts.
 - **Data Sovereignty:** Users own their graph, their data, and their choices.